-IREQ’s scientific breakthroughs, inventions and research work have earned it a solid reputation both nationally and internationally.
+IREQ's scientific breakthroughs, inventions and research work have earned it a solid reputation both nationally and internationally.
 Since IREQ was founded, our employees have obtained some 850 patents and published thousands of articles.
-For the past four decades, our expertise and energy has supported Hydro-Québec.
-Learn more about our innovations according to different areas of expertise, our innovation avenues or the list of our innovations.
+See how we have put our expertise to work for Hydro-Québec for close to 50 years.

 The purpose of the AUPALE project is to assess the feasibility of increasing the maximum capacity of certain targeted generators without compromising their service life.